hanjingo/doc/interview.md

 SQL joins combine rows from two tables based on a matching condition (typically keys) to answer questions that span both tables...

-An `INNER JOIN` returns only matches that exist in both tables (the intersection).

-A `LEFT JOIN` returns all rows from the left table and the matching rows from the right; when there's no match, right-side columns are `NULL`.

-A `RIGHT JOIN` is the mirror image: all rows from the right table plus matches from the left, `NULL` when absent.

-A `FULL(OUTER) JOIN` returns all rows from either table, filling in `NULL` where a counterpart is missing.

 For more info, see: [SQL Language#Joins](DB/sql.md)

-#### Describe a `PRIMARY KEY` and how it differs from a `UNIQUE` key

-A `PRIMARY KEY` uniquely identifies each row in a table: it combines `UNIQUE + NOT NULL`, there can be only one per table, and it's the default target for foreign keys.

-A `UNIQUE` key also enforces uniqueness, but doesn't require `NOT NULL` and you can have many `UNIQUE` constraints per table.

 #### What is a CTE (Common Table Expression) and when would you use it?

 A CTE (Common Table Expression) is a temporary, named result set defined with `WITH` that exists only for the duration of a single statement.
 You use CTEs to break complex logic into steps, avoid repeating the same subquery, improve readability/maintenance, enable recursion, and make debugging easier.

-#### Explain normalization and briefly describe the different normal forms.

-Normalization organizes relational data to minimize redundancy and prevent `update/insert/delete` anomalies by splitting tables based on dependencies while preserving meaning.

-For more info, see: [SQL Language#Relational Model](DB/relational_model.md)

 #### What is the difference between `UNION` and `UNION ALL`?

 `UNION` combines results from two (or more) `SELECT`s and removes duplicates (it performs a `DISTINCT` across all columns), which adds sorting/hash work and can be slower.

 `UNION ALL` keeps duplicates and usually runs faster because it simply appends result sets.

-#### What are indexes, and why are they used?

-Indexes are database objects that improve query performance by allowing faster retrieval of rows.
-They function like a book's index, making it quicker to find specific data without scanning the entire table.
-However, indexes require additional storage and can slightly slow down data modification operations.

-For more info, see: [SQL Language#Indexes](DB/sql.md)

-#### How do clustered and non‑clustered indexes differ?

-A clustered index stores table rows in the physical order of the index key, so you can have only one; by contrast, A `non-clustered` index is a separate structure and you can have many.

-For more info, see: [SQL Indexing And Hashing#Terminology](DB/index.md)

-#### How do you perform pattern matching in SQL?

-SQL supports pattern matching mainly with `LIKE` (and `NOT LIKE`) using wildcards `%` for any-length string and `_` for a single character.

 #### How would you calculate the running total of sales for each product?